isomerpages/govtech-stp/pages/accordiontestpage.md

-<div id="shnsdf"></div>

-## Stay Home Notice (SHN) and Dedicated SHN Facility

-#### 1. Am I required to serve a Stay-Home Notice (SHN)?
-How long is the SHN?

-Each Safe Travel Lane will have different requirements for SHN or have no SHN requirement.
-Please refer to the requirements of each Safe Travel Lane via the arrival overview page [here](https://safetravel.ica.gov.sg/arriving/overview), or via the Safe Travel Lanes dropdown list at the top navigation bar of the SafeTravel website.

 #### 2. Can I choose to serve my Stay-Home Notice (SHN) at a dedicated SHN facility if I do not have a suitable place of residence?